-This is a Windows service responsible for accessing the source Exchange Server mailboxes, extracting and preparing items for migration.
+This is a Windows service responsible for accessing source Exchange Server mailboxes via MAPI, extracting and preparing items for migration.
 The service is installed only when you configure a MAPI source connection.

-The service runs under the account the administrator configures in the program's Source Server connection configuration option.
-The same account provided there is used by the service to create a MAPI profile, which in turn is used to access source mailboxes.
+Data Provider Service runs under the account the administrator configures in the program's source server connection.
+This account is used by the service to create a MAPI profile, which in turn is used to access source mailboxes.
 Using MAPI to access source mailboxes demands the software to be actually installed in the migration source domain.
-Meeting specific software's user and service account requirements is also expected for the MAPI to work, but thanks to this CodeTwo Exchange Migration supports old Exchange Servers 2003 which do not feature modern mailbox accessing methods (e.g. EWS - Exchange Web Services).
+Meeting the software's specific user and service account requirements is necessary for the MAPI to work, but thanks to this CodeTwo Exchange Migration supports Exchange Server 2010 without SP1, which does not feature modern mailbox accessing methods (e.g. EWS - Exchange Web Services).

 EWS Managed API libraries are used by the CodeTwo Exchange Migration Administration Panel to call EWS methods on the target Exchange Server, to access target mailboxes.
 Windows PowerShell is also used by CodeTwo Exchange Migration to connect to the target server.
-This is to check if the configured target server's admin account has application impersonation rights granted (if not, the software will do that on its own) and to retrieve a list of the target server mailboxes.
+This is to check if the configured target server's admin account has application impersonation rights granted (if not, the software will do that on its own).

 Jobs are simply sets of migration configurations.
-Because the source Exchange Server mailboxes are accessed via MAPI, the software is limited to only one source Exchange Server connection configuration.
-The situation is different, however, when it comes to IMAP sources and target server configuration.
-A user can configure multiple of them.
+If the source Exchange Server mailboxes are accessed via MAPI, the software is limited to only one source Exchange Server connection.
+There are no such limitations for source connections via EWS or IMAP - a user can configure multiple of them.
 As for connections to target Exchange Server, it is possible to create many target connections in the program.

-Multiple jobs may come in handy, for example when the old source server is about to become decommissioned and users were decided to get split and moved to two or more other sites.
+Multiple jobs may come in handy, for example, when the old source server is about to become decommissioned, and the users are to be split and moved to two (or more) different environments.
 In this scenario, multiple jobs can be configured for different sets of mailboxes to be migrated to different target servers.

 Many jobs can be created and saved, but only one can be running at the given time.

-Jobs can be executed either manually, when desired or automatically, using a built-in scheduler.
+Jobs can be executed either automatically, using a built-in scheduler, or manually, if desired.
 The Administration Panel must be kept open for the Scheduler to work, though.